-When the IB final results are released to the school in the first week of July, the student's permanent Ontario transcript will be updated to reflect these results.
-If the IB Predicted Grade is not matched by the IB Final Result, the OSSD final percentage will be adjusted up or down as the IB result demands.
-For example, if a student has an English PG of level 5 but earns an IB Final result of level 4, the mark will be changed to 83%.
-Should the student earn a level 6, the mark will be raised to a 93%.
+When the IB results are released to the school in the first week of July, the student's permanent Ontario transcript will be updated to reflect these results.
+If the IB Predicted Grade is not matched by the IB Final Result, the OSSD final percentage will be adjusted up or down as the IB result demands following the IBSO DP Table of Equivalent [ToE] Grades: Assessment and Reporting Recommendation.
+Students at the end of IB Year 2 will enter their exams with a predicted grade reflective of the application of the ToE throughout their DP programme.
+For purposes of Ontario reporting, this will serve as 70% of their overall final grade.
+Upon receipt of final IB grades on July 5th, the school will re-apply the ToE to the final course grade in order to calculate the remaining 30% and therefore the overall ministry percentage of the course.
 Where there are two or three OSSD grade 12 credits associated with an IB course of study, all courses will be adjusted to reflect final IB achievement.
 Where an adjustment is necessary in July, it will apply only to the official Ontario Student Transcript and not to any previous report card nor to graduation.